sverrehu/kafka-ops-julie/docs/config-values.rst

 julie.internal.principal="User:Julie"

-this would exclude all ACLs or RBAC rules that has this principal from the management of JulieOps
+this would exclude all ACL rules that has this principal from the management of JulieOps

 Retrieve topic management state from local controlled view
 -----------